Splitting firewood with a gas log splitter doesn't have to require a lot of muscle.

 Using a horizontal/vertical log splitter

-allows you to pivot into a vertical position and roll the log into place without lifting.
+allows you to pivot into a vertical position and roll (or "walk") the log into place without lifting.

 Catch the Break

 Once you've gotten that big bad thing split down by half, you may be able to lift it onto the splitter.